frankhale/toby/README.md

 The longer answer is you can compile your own FFMPEG library with the support you and there are a lot of resources already out there to handle this scenario.

-**_NOTE: This technique does not work with NW.js 0.20.0-beta1 as the FFMPEG seems to be different than one that ships with Electron._**
+**NOTE**: This technique does not work with NW.js 0.20.0-beta1 as the FFMPEG seems to be different than one that ships with Electron.

 Looks like there are some alternate FFMPEG builds available which can take care of this: [https://github.com/iteufel/nwjs-ffmpeg-prebuilt/releases](https://github.com/iteufel/nwjs-ffmpeg-prebuilt/releases)